james-jw/xq-tika/README.md

 2) Clone this repository to your local machine and import the xq-tika.xqm module into your project.

 <h3>Functionality</h3>
-The xq-tika module currently exposes one method with one overload
+The xq-tika module currently exposes one method with one overload.
+Upon execution, the type of file is automatically detected with text contents returned utilizing the Tika libraries. <br />

 <pre>parse($filePath as xs:string) as xs:string</pre>
 To support large files, and reduce memory footprint, a max string length can be specified.
 Each document will only be parsed up to the length specified.
 <pre>parse($filePath as xs:string, $maxStringLength as xs:string) as xs:string</pre>
-Upon execution, the type of file is automatically detected with text contents returned utilizing the Tika libraries. <p />

-Currently Tika supports over a 1000 file types including office formats. <br />
+Currently Tika supports over a 1000 file types including popular office formats.<br />
 <h3>Example</h3>

 <pre>
 import module namespace tika = "http://xq-tika";
 tika:parse('c:\my-word-document.doc')
 </pre>

 Happy Parsing!